nile1/UnitedByHCL/ReadME.md

 ===================

-**Hello World!** This is our prototype for **United By HCL Hackathon 2017**.
+**Hello World!** 😎 This is our prototype for **United By HCL Hackathon 2017**.
 This repository contains content  for Phase 2 Submission of the hackathon.
-We hope you find it awesome, as we did while writing it.
+We hope you find it awesome, as we did while writing it. 😍

->- **Note** - We have separate descriptions and screenshots inside each of the modules you see here.
-If you wanna skip the introduction here,  jump right into code, But we **strongly recommend** you to go through this page first, as it provides a clear introduction to our project and its capabilities.
+>- **Note** - We have separate descriptions and screenshots inside each of the modules you see here 👆🏻.
+If you wanna skip the introduction here,  jump right into code, But we **strongly recommend** you to go through this 👇🏻 page first, as it provides a clear introduction to our project and its capabilities.
 Do check it out!
->- You will find our Android Submission here, **don't worry we've got iOS also covered**, But just for the sake of brevity.
-We'll talk about Android here.
+>- You will find our Android Submission here, **don't worry we've got iOS also covered**, But just for the sake of brevity, We'll talk about Android here.

-Project Title - IndiN (Indoor Intelligent Navigation)
+Project Title - IndiN (Indoor Intelligent Navigation)👣
 ===================

 ![WorkFlow Diagram](https://lh3.googleusercontent.com/-kKH7G_lTGRA/WXRAYR0RL0I/AAAAAAAAK-o/waRnnrT-cKI5a3vDblcrIvQbcdVvSZVQQCE0YBhgL/s0/UnitedByHCL1.png "UnitedByHCL1.png")